GomorrhaDev/UniVisRefined/README.md

-# UniVisRefined
+# UnivISRefined
-An attempt to finally make UniVis usable
+An attempt to finally make UnivIS usable